Xanax Patient Tips

 - May impair reaction skills and affect a person's ability to drive or operate machinery.
 Avoid alcohol.

-- Blood pressure lowering, heart palpitations, constipation, nausea, dry mouth, headache and a decrease in libido.
+- Blood pressure lowering, heart palpitations, constipation, nausea, dry mouth, headache and a decrease in libido are also commonly reported side effects.

-- Smokers may have less of a response.
+- Smokers may have less of a response to Xanax.

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.